4.2.1 Assessment and acceptance

 4.4 Donor assessment

 The majority of hearts donated for transplantation in Australia and New Zealand are obtained following donation after neurological determination of death (DNDD).
 The quality of donor hearts varies enormously, and historically fewer than 30% of hearts in the setting of DNDD have been considered suitable for transplantation.
-In 2014/2015, a series of successful heart transplants were performed using hearts retrieved following donation after circulatory determination of death (DCDD).52 Since 2014, the utilisation of donor hearts via the DCDD pathway has safely widened the donor pool, with excellent early,53 and mid-range outcomes at one-, three- and five-year follow-up being reported and comparable to that of hearts transplanted via the DNDD pathway.54,55 DCDD heart transplantation has become adopted as routine clinical practice for specialist transplanting centres (see Section 4.5 for further information on DCDD).52 Dhital KK, Iyer A, Connellan M, et al. Adult heart transplantation with distant procurement and ex-vivo preservation of donor hearts after circulatory death: a case series.
+In 2014/2015, a series of successful heart transplants were performed using hearts retrieved following donation after circulatory determination of death (DCDD).52 Since 2014, the utilisation of donor hearts via the DCDD pathway has safely widened the donor pool, with excellent early,53 and mid-range outcomes at one-, three- and five-year follow-up being reported and comparable to that of hearts transplanted via the DNDD pathway.54,55 DCDD heart transplantation has become adopted as routine clinical practice for specialist transplanting centres, please see Section 4.5 for further information on DCDD.52 Dhital KK, Iyer A, Connellan M, et al. Adult heart transplantation with distant procurement and ex-vivo preservation of donor hearts after circulatory death: a case series.
 Lancet, 2015; 385(9987):2585-91. ×53 Dhital K, Ludhani P, Scheuer S, Connellan M, Macdonald P. DCD donations and outcomes of heart transplantation: the Australian experience.
 Indian J Thorac Cardiovasc Surg.
 2020 Aug;36(Suppl 2):224-232. ×54 Messer S, Rushton S, Simmonds L, et al. A national pilot of donation after circulatory death (DCD) heart transplantation within the United Kingdom.
 J Heart Lung Transplant.
 2023 Aug;42(8):1120-1130.
 55 Messer S, Cernic S, Page A, et al. A 5-year single-center early experience of heart transplantation from donation after circulatory-determined death donors.
 J Heart Lung Transplant.
 2020 Dec;39(12):1463-1475. ×

 Another rapidly advancing area shaping cardiac transplantation in Australia and New Zealand is hypothermic ex-vivo machine perfusion utilising the XVIVO heart preservation system.
 International and Australian trials using the XVIVO have demonstrated the safe extension of the donor heart ischemic time and a reduction in the risk of primary graft dysfunction.
 See Section 4.8 for more information regarding advances in machine perfusion.